taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Nicola stands and stretches on the tree platform, which is just big enough for her to stand shoulder width apart and still have about 10cm from her feet to the edge.

-Min: *"Pretty sure...they have surface gear that makes them invisible, and a pet squid that can breathe out of water!"*
+Min: *"Pretty sure...they have surface gear that makes them invisible, and a pet squid!
+Think it's a mechapet??"*

 Nicola stretches in a deep downward dog, reveling in the pose and wiggling with pleasure.

-Nicola: *"Minkinha, I don't have the energy today for your stories--"*
+Nicola: *"Maybe...but why would Mama Bird send them so far south?
+Can you scan them?"*

-Min: *"I'm not making this up!
-They're at the bottom of this tree--"*
+Min: *"No. The human's surface gear is completely different from the other Exiles', and the squid...it just scans like pink noise..."*

-Nicola: *"In that case, bring them back to the Central Hearth **immediately.** Do **not** get involved with Manuto's idiotic plan."*
+Nicola: *"In that case, take your time.
+Bring your strays back to the Central Hearth after you learn their story...the old fashioned way.
+Do **not** get involved with Manuto's idiotic plan."*

-Min: *"Why would I ever--"*
+Min: *"But what about the Peacekeepers??
+If Manuto gets back into orbit--"*

 Nicola: *"**Minka**.
-Just come home."*
+Trust me.
+You will get off-planet.
+Now let me finish my exercises."*

 Nicola's ears and temple abruptly stop glowing.
 She calmly goes into a [tucked handstand](https://youtu.be/XTEfIPjUuLo) on the tree platform, eyes still tightly closed.